abdulla-zahin/BI/README.md

    - Check out the Main Document folder for the group presentation and in-depth report.

 2. **Explore Visuals:**
-   - Visit the `assets/` folder for images, frameworks, and presentation snapshots.
+   - Visit the Attributed data for images, frameworks, and presentation snapshots.

 ## Technologies in Action